Call for Applications: Education Manager

 - Integrity: Sets and exemplifies high ethical standards and holds self and others accountable for conduct.

 - Comfort operating within the digital media space.

 - Idealistic, mission-driven, and self-directed.

-- Experience with Google Drive, MailChimp, Excel, Microsoft Word, and Little Green Light or comparable donor database software.
+- Experience with Google Drive, Microsoft Word, WordPress (or other website software), and Excel.

 People who have many but not all of these qualifications are encouraged to apply.

 This is a half‐time exempt position that reports to the Executive Director.
 Our offices are centrally located and walking distance to light rail and ground transport, and the position allows for some work from home/off-site.
 We pride ourselves on an exciting and supportive workplace environment that affords opportunities for exploration, experimentation and personal growth.
 Our programs sometimes take place on the evenings and weekends, but this is balanced by our commitment to flexible work schedules that reflect the nature of a modern digital work environment.
 We offer 11 paid holidays plus 1.5 weeks paid time off, generous family leave policy, and an annual professional development stipend.